Dynamic hysteresis and transitions controlled by asymmetry in potential: energetic and entropic aspects: System and Dynamics

 Dynamic hysteresis is modeled through the motion of a Brownian particle in a bistable or double-well potential subject to an external periodic force.
 The dynamics are represented by using the overdamped Langevin equation:

-Here, $x$ corresponds to the position of the particle at time $t$. \( \gamma \) denotes the friction or damping coefficient. \( \xi(t) \) is Gaussian white noise with statistical properties It takes care of the environmental fluctuations, which play an important role in the process of dynamical hysteresis.
+Here, $x$ corresponds to the position of the particle at time $t$. \( \gamma \) denotes the friction or damping coefficient. \( \xi(t) \) is Gaussian white noise with statistical properties

+It takes care of the environmental fluctuations, which play an important role in the process of dynamic hysteresis.
 Its amplitude is defined by the noise strength \( D \), which is connected to the temperature $T$ and the damping coefficient $\gamma$ through the relation \( D = \gamma k_{B}T \), where $k_{B}$ is the Boltzmann constant.
-We consider the movements of the Brownian particle in an asymmetric double-well potential \(V(x)\) following the form described in Refs.~\cite{innerbichler2020} as,